In This Article

 To figure out APR using the formula above, you need to know the interest rate on the loan, the fees you’re paying, the principal balance, and the number of days in the loan term.
 This is something you can use an online calculator to do.

-APY is the interest you earn on a savings account, money market account, certificate of deposit, or other interest-bearing account.
+APY is the interest you earn on interest-bearing accounts.
+Examples include savings accounts, money market accounts, certificates of deposit, and more.
 That’s a simple explanation, so let’s dig a little deeper.
 First, let’s look at the APY a traditional savings account might offer.

 When you open a savings account to build your emergency fund or sinking fund, for example, the bank might give you two numbers to consider.
 One is the interest rate, and the other is the APY.
 The interest rate is just what it sounds like: a set percentage rate of interest you earn on the money you keep in your account.